Digital television in the United Kingdom: Free-to-air

 The BBC has launched its own high-definition service called BBC HD which is currently available via Digital Satellite.
 Rather than simulcasting one of the corporation's existing channels, the channel broadcasts for several hours per day and broadcasts a selection of its high-definition programming.

 BBC HD is also available on Virgin Media and Freeview.

 BBC One HD was launched on 3 November 2010 on Sky, Virgin, Freesat and Freeview.

 During 2006, ITV trialled its high-definition service ITV HD.
 This trial was a Digital Terrestrial trial which broadcast only from the Crystal Palace transmitting station in London.
 The channel was transitioned as a full service initially only on Freesat in Spring 2008.

 Free-to-view

 Channel 4 launched a high-definition simulcast, Channel 4 HD of its main channel on digital satellite on 10 December 2007.
 It also took part in the terrestrial trial mentioned above and launched on Freeview on 31 March 2010.

 ITV HD, which first aired on 7 June 2008, operated as an occasional service as part of the Freesat network, available on the "red button" with Freesat receivers only.
 It then relaunched as ITV1 HD on 2 April 2010 as a full service across all platforms.

 Subscription

-Sky offers five HD sports channels, along with a HD sports news channel, ten HD movie channels, and several other subscription HD channels, such as Discovery HD.
+Sky offers HD sports channels, along with a HD sports news channel, HD movie channels, and several other subscription HD channels, such as Discovery HD.

-With Sky, there are BBC HD, Channel 4 HD, Sky1 HD, FX HD, Sky Arts HD, Luxe.tv HD, Sky Premiere HD, Sky Movies HD1 & 2, Sky Sports HD1,2 & 3, Discovery HD, National Geographic Channel HD, History Channel HD & Sky Box Office HD1 & 2 and Sci-Fi HD.

 Public consultation on the Trust's provisional conclusions on the proposed BBC HD service ended on 23 October 2007.